DiffAU: Diffusion-Based Ambisonics Upscaling: Listening Test

 \section{Listening Test}

-Informal listening in the previous section suggested that signals estimated by both the \ac{au} and \ac{pwd} \ac{cs} methods were largely indistinguishable from the reference, consistent with their low reconstruction errors.
-The formal listening test aimed to assess whether DiffAU introduced subtle audible artifacts potentially undetectable by error metrics.
+In addition to the quantitative results shown in the Numerical Study, we performed a formal listening test to evaluate subjective audio quality and ensure that DiffAU did not introduce subtle artifacts undetectable by objective error metrics.

-Following the \ac{mushra} protocol~\cite{series2014method}, participants evaluated overall signal quality relative to a reference across three \ac{mushra} screens.
-Each screen presented three signals: the 3rd-order Ambisonics reference, a 1st-order Ambisonics anchor, and the DiffAU-upscaled 3rd-order signal.
-All signals were rendered binaurally using the least-squares method~\cite{Avni2013spatial} and loudness-equalized to –6 LUFS; no head-tracking was applied.
+Similar to the \ac{mushra} protocol~\cite{series2014method}, participants evaluated overall signal quality relative to a reference across three \ac{mushra} screens.
+Each screen presented four signals: the 8th-order Ambisonics reference, a \ac{foa} anchor, the proposed 3rd-order signal and the true 3rd-order signal.
+All signals were rendered binaurally using the least-squares method~\cite{Avni2013spatial} and loudness-equalized to –6 \ac{lufs}; no head-tracking was applied.
 Each screen featured a single speaker from the test set at a colatitude of $90^\circ$ and azimuths of $15^\circ$, $30^\circ$, and $-60^\circ$.
-Nine participants (6 male, 3 female) with prior spatial listening experience and no known hearing impairments took part.
+Eight participants with no known hearing impairments and prior experience in spatial listening tests took part.
 The test was conducted in a quiet environment and included training and familiarization phases.
 During training, participants were introduced to the equipment and \ac{mushra} scale, while familiarization allowed free listening to all stimuli.
 Participants then rated the perceptual quality of each signal on a 0–100 scale, where 100 indicates no audible difference from the reference.

-As shown in Fig.\ref{fig:mushra_results}, our method was perceptually indistinguishable from the 3rd-order Ambisonics reference, which received a perfect score of 100 from all participants.
-Our method scored 100 on all screens except for one participant, who rated two screens 94 and 95.
-The 1st-order signal averaged 28.7.
-These results align with the high \ac{stft-sdr} reported in Section\ref{sec: Numerical Study}, indicating perceptual equivalence with no transient artifacts.
-We note, however, that this outcome may reflect the free-field evaluation, and performance in more realistic environments remains to be tested.
+Mauchly's test \cite{mauchly1940significance} indicated that sphericity was violated ($W = 0.095$, $p = 0.021$), so a Greenhouse-Geisser correction was applied\cite{greenhouse1959methods}.
+A repeated measures ANOVA revealed a significant effect of renderer on ratings ($F(3, 21) = 102.59$, $p < 0.001$).
+Post-hoc pairwise comparisons with Bonferroni correction showed that all pairs were significantly different ($p < 0.01$) except for the proposed method and the true 3rd-order signal ($p = 1.0$, Hedges' $g = -0.064$).
+As shown in Fig.\ref{fig:mushra_results}, the reference received a perfect score of 100, the proposed method and the true 3rd-order signal scored comparably (means of 79.0 and 78.4, respectively), while the 1st-order anchor averaged 21.8.
+However, it is acknowledged that this outcome may be influenced by the free-field conditions of the evaluation, and performance in more realistic acoustic environments remains to be investigated.